Naturopathic Medicine

 ADVANTAGE

-Our NDs bring decades of experience with complex and chronic conditions — the cases where conventional medicine alone hasn't provided answers.
-Whether you're navigating a new diagnosis, managing a chronic illness, supporting your body through cancer treatment, or simply looking to optimize your health, our naturopathic team meets you where you are.
+They bring decades of experience with complex, chronic conditions, including plenty of cases where conventional medicine alone hasn't found an answer.
+New diagnosis, long-standing chronic illness, recovering through cancer treatment, or just trying to get your health back on track: our naturopathic team starts wherever you are.

-At GWCIM, naturopathic medicine is part of something larger — a fully collaborative integrative team.
-Our NDs work alongside MDs, functional medicine specialists, acupuncturists, mental health practitioners, and other healers, giving you access to the full spectrum of care under one roof.
-This means your naturopathic physician can coordinate seamlessly with your other providers, both at GWCIM and beyond.
+At GWCIM, naturopathic medicine isn't a standalone service.
+It's part of a genuinely collaborative integrative team.
+Our NDs work alongside MDs, functional medicine specialists, acupuncturists, and mental health practitioners, so you get the full spectrum of care under one roof.
+Your naturopathic physician stays in the loop with your other providers, at GWCIM and beyond.

 APPROACH

-Your first appointment is an extended intake — typically 75 to 120 minutes — designed to explore not just your current symptoms, but the terrain underneath them: your history, patterns, diet, sleep, stress, relationships, and the factors that may be quietly driving your health challenges.
+Your first appointment is an extended intake, typically 75 to 120 minutes.
+It's designed to explore more than your current symptoms.
+Your ND wants the terrain underneath them too: history, patterns, diet, sleep, stress, relationships, and whatever else may be quietly driving your health challenges.

 The Healing Power of Nature